-Cyborg is the OpenStack project for the general purpose management framework for accelerators (including GPUs, FPGAs, ASIC-based devices, etc.), and their lifecycle management.
+Cyborg [68] is the OpenStack project for the general purpose management framework for accelerators (including GPUs, FPGAs, ASIC-based devices, etc.), and their lifecycle management.

-Cyborg will support only a subset of the Nova operations; the set of Nova operations supported in Cyborg depends upon the merge of a set of Nova patches in Cyborg.
+Cyborg will support only a subset of the Nova operations [69]; the set of Nova operations supported in Cyborg depends upon the merge of a set of Nova patches in Cyborg.
 In Wallaby, not all the required Nova patches have been merged.
-The list of Cyborg operations with Nova dependencies supported in Wallaby is listed here; the Nova operations supported in Cyborg at any given time is also available.
+The list of Cyborg operations with Nova dependencies supported in Wallaby are listed in [70]; the Nova operations supported in Cyborg at any given time are also available in [71].